 - After submitting the details you will get to receive the details of acknowledgement.

 - Use the link in order to look or get a paper printout of acknowledgement/ITR V form.

 - You must keep a sharp vigil on your details that you are filling in while online tax filing.
-If the details mentioned in your official statements and bank documents do not match, even with a slight difference, you will not qualify for tax filing.
+If the details mentioned in your official statements and bank documents do not match, even with a slight difference, you will not qualify for online tax filing.
 For example, if your name mentioned in your official statements and bank document does not match with the name in the PAN card, even with a minor difference, the portal will think that you are a different individual.

 Most Searched Topics

 - Top 5 Best Mutual Fund Plans to Invest in India in 2017

 - What is Form 16 & How To Download It

 - Income Tax Exemptions for Salaried Employees